US STOCKS-Wall St treads water ahead of key economic data; AMC soars

 By Lewis Krauskopf, Medha Singh and Shashank Nayar

-June 2 (Reuters) - The S&P 500 .SPX was little changed on Wednesday ahead of key U.S. economic data due later in the week as investors weighed inflation concerns and a fresh surge in so-called "meme stocks."
+June 2 (Reuters) - Wall Street's main indexes closed little changed on Wednesday ahead of key U.S. economic data due later in the week as investors weighed inflation concerns and a fresh surge in so-called "meme stocks."

-The S&P 500 energy sector .SPNY, the best-performing group this year, extended its rise this week, gaining 1.7% as oil prices pushed higher.
-The materials sector .SPLRCM fell 0.9% while a 3.7% fall in Tesla Inc TSLA.O shares dragged on the S&P and helped push the Nasdaq Composite .IXIC lower.
+The S&P 500 energy sector .SPNY, the best-performing group this year, extended its rise as oil prices pushed higher.
+The materials sector .SPLRCM fell while a drop in Tesla Inc TSLA.O shares dragged on the S&P 500 .SPX and the Nasdaq Composite .IXIC.

 A weekly unemployment report and May private payrolls data on Thursday will be followed by monthly jobs numbers on Friday, with investors looking for signs of an economic rebound and rising inflation.